 The histone acetyl transferase p300 enzyme activates gene expression by acetylation of histones and the induction of chromatin remodelling.
 It was first coupled with dCas9 in 2015 and shown to catalyse the acetylation of histone 3 lysine 27 at the specifically targeted genetic regions, with the p300 ‘core domain’ more efficient than the full-length version of the protein.
 This method of gene expression induction is highly specific and works at both proximal and distil enhancer regions as well as promoter regions.

-As discussed above, each of these methods work in slightly different ways and will have different effects on the model system that you are working with.
+As discussed above, each of these methods works in slightly different ways and will have different effects on the model system that you are working with.
 If you are considering epigenome editing as an approach in your studies, think carefully about the best approach and pay close attention to the literature.

 There is an ever-expanding list of publications that use these versions of the CRISPR-Cas9 system, so there’s likely to be one out there which you can use as a template.
 Some examples of dCas9 constructs can be found at the Addgene CRISPR Plasmids and Resources website.
 Good luck!